kfahn22/L-System-Pattern-Generator/README.md

 <p align="center"><img src="assets/tree-zig-zag.jpg" alt="Tree rule-set with zig-zag curve" width="500px"></p>

+## Palettes

+I also want to give a shout-out to [supercolorpalette.com](https://supercolorpalette.com)!!
+I started out by creating a json file with palettes, but eventually found the supercolorpalette website.
+I was able to get the HEX codes from the url, and then create palette arrays very easily with some helper functions from chatGPT -- so much easier and faster than manually creating the palette arrays.

 Here is a gallery with some examples of what you can create inserting shapes into L-system rule-sets.
 I also have additional images in the assets folder.

 ## 🌄 Gallery